-The WineryMills Reef Winery itself stands proud on a purpose built complex in Tauranga that was completed in 1995.
-It is a modern full winemaking facility with sufficient tank capacity to crush 750 tonne of fruit each year.
-Predominantly our tanks hold 16,000L-20,000L.
-We also have blending tanks holding up to 50,000L, and much smaller ones down to 1800L to manage the full spectrum of activities involved throughout the wines life cycle.
-The working winery is complete with in-house laboratory facilities, bottling plant capable of processing 10,000L of wine each day, and a warehouse that serves as our distribution centre.
+We also have blending tanks capable of holding up to 50,000L, and smaller ones down to 1800L to manage the full spectrum of activities involved throughout the wine's life cycle.
+The working winery is complete with in-house laboratory facilities, bottling line, and a temperature-controlled warehouse that also serves as our distribution centre.

 Our award-winning winemaking team is led by Tim Preston and Paul Dawick who apply their considerable talents to make Mills Reef wines what they are today.